 All members of the Department are eligible to be nominated - students, teaching and research staff, and support staff.

 The Department organises a Christmas Party every year, which is always very popular.
-Research groups take it in turns to organise it, putting their own spin on theme and decorations!
+First year PhD students organise this event, putting their own spin on theme and decorations!

 The party takes place in mid-December in the Elementary Lab from 12.30pm.
 Tickets are around £5, and include a raffle entry, food and drink.